 Floating Sidebar — this will move along with the user down the side of your content

-Inline Content — buttons appear within your content, either above or below the post
+Inline Content — buttons appear within your content, either above or below (or both!) the post content

-Sticky Bar — on mobile, buttons stick to the bottom or top of the screen, on mobile, desktop, or both kinds of devices.
+Sticky Bar — buttons stick to the bottom or top of the screen, on mobile, desktop, or both kinds of devices.
 Note: If you are using display adhesion ad units, a Sticky Bar at the bottom will be covered by the adhesion unit.

 Pop Up — shows up on the screen based on user intent